StarDojo: Benchmarking Open-Ended Behaviors of Agentic Multimodal LLMs in Production-Living Simulations with Stardew Valley: Introduction

 To facilitate the development and evaluation of agent behaviors, StarDojo offers four key features: 1) \textbf{Unified User-friendly Interface}: Provides an intuitive Python interface to interact seamlessly with Stardew Valley’s game engine implemented in C\#, simplifying interaction and internal state capture, eliminating the need for manual screenshots and keyboard/mouse inputs to obtain observation and action.
 2) \textbf{Automated Evaluation}.
 Includes comprehensive evaluation scripts for all tasks, ensuring reliable and reproducible agent performance assessments.
 3) \textbf{System Compatibility}.
 Supports major operating systems (Ubuntu, macOS, and Windows) to ensure wide accessibility.
 4) \textbf{Parallelized Environments}.
 Allows multiple headless environment instances to run concurrently, significantly enhancing efficiency for evaluation and data collection.

 Through extensive evaluations, we demonstrate that tasks within StarDojo present significant challenges even for agents with state-of-the-art MLLMs.
-Our assessments cover cutting-edge models, including GPT-4.1 (\& mini)~\citep{openai2025gpt4.1}, Claude-3.7 Sonnet~\citep{anthropic2025claude3.7}, Gemini 2.5 Pro~\citep{google2025gemini2.5}, and the open-source Llama 4 Maverick~\citep{meta2025llama4}, Qwen2.5-VL-72B~\citep{bai2025qwen2} and Gemma 3 27B~\citep{team2025gemma}.
+Our assessments cover cutting-edge models, including GPT-4.1 (\& mini)~\cite{openai2025gpt4.1}, Claude-3.7 Sonnet~\cite{anthropic2025claude3.7}, Gemini 2.5 Pro~\cite{google2025gemini2.5}, and the open-source Llama 4 Maverick~\cite{meta2025llama4}, Qwen2.5-VL-72B~\cite{bai2025qwen2} and Gemma 3 27B~\cite{team2025gemma}.
 These agents achieve performance ranging from 4\% to 12.7\% on the StarDojo-Lite task suite.
 While agents successfully complete some easy-level tasks requiring fewer than 30 steps, they exhibit near-zero success rates on medium and hard tasks demanding extended action sequences.
-Additionally, tasks involving long-term navigation and combat are particularly challenging.
-We observed that even advanced models struggle significantly with accurately identifying crucial visual elements, such as character locations, entrances, trees, NPCs, and crops, which makes it difficult to determine whether the object is already within the reach of interaction.
-This makes it hard for them to tell whether something is close enough to interact with, which in turn prevents them from finishing tasks that require moving across different areas or going in and out of buildings, impeding their ability to engage in comprehensive long-term planning.
+We conducted a detailed error analysis and attributed these failures to four primary categories: visual understanding, multimodal reasoning, long-term planning, and low-level control.
 We release StarDojo as an open-source environment and benchmark, providing setup instructions, robust evaluation scripts, comprehensive documentation, and baseline implementations.
 We hope it can facilitate research into robust, open-ended decision-making agents capable of lifelong learning and long-term planning in production-living systems.